fccn/rcaap-rex-cronjob-module/README.md

         branch: main
 ```

+please do a `rexify --resolve-deps` after adding it

 ## Directly from CLI

 You need to have in your CMDB yaml file the tasks configuration, example: